PookMook/posts/cascade.md

 It also makes reading the styles extremely clear, prevents extending styles for now reason.
 If styles are related but different, they might just be variants. (insert loki joke)
 Discoverability of styles is greater, use your LSP to see what's available.
 TypeScript has a field day inferring props.
+WIth the adoption of CSS layers into all the major browsers, the output of a variant first library becomes extremly flexible. it includes multiple layers for the base styles, the variants the compound variants, and for the application to overwrite them.
+In practive this means you can use tailwind or any other library / your own CSS classes to overwrite the styles of components created by such a library.
+=> include Example

 ### Theming done right
 All the theme tokens are defined as CSS variables.
 Open for anyone to use/modify/override as you see fit.
 Dark theme? sure just define css variable under an @media query.
 Prefer using the color-scheme, sure go ahead.
+=> include Example

 ### We're in the endgame now
-If using an un-maintained library for more than 2 years without issue isn't a sign that we're finally getting to a stable place, I don't know what is.
+If using an un-maintained library for more than 2 years without major issue isn't a sign that we're finally getting to a stable place, I don't know what is.
 A new feature drops into CSS, browser supports it, just gotta update your TS definitions and we can use it.

 ## Finally reaching the end goal post